dkbalachandar/cleancode-notes/README.md

 4. Minimizes the number of classes and methods

 #### Rule 1: Runs all the tests
 Writing tests leads to better designs.
 Tight coupling makes it difficult to write tests.
 When you write more tests then we use principles like DIP and tools like Dependency Injection, Interfaces and abstraction to minimize coupling

 #### Rule 2: Refactoring
 Once we have tests, then we are empowered to keep our code clean.
 We will do this by incrementally refactoring the code.
 During this refactoring step, we can increase cohesion, decrease coupling, separate concerns, modularize system concerns, shrink our function and classes, choose better names and so on.

 This is where we also apply the final three rules of simple design.
 They are Eliminate Duplication, Ensure Expressiveness and minimize the number of classes and methods
-1. Creating a clean system requires the will to eliminate duplication
+- Creating a clean system requires the will to eliminate duplication
-2. Understanding how to achieve reuse in the small is essential to achieving reuse in the large.
+- Understanding how to achieve reuse in the small is essential to achieving reuse in the large.
-3. The TEMPLATE METHOD pattern is useful for removing higher level duplication
+- The TEMPLATE METHOD pattern is useful for removing higher level duplication.
-4. The code should be expressive.
+- The code should be expressive.
 You can express yourself by choosing good names.
 You can express yourself by keeping your functions and classes small.
 Small classes and functions are usually easy to name, easy to write and easy to understand.
-5. By using standard pattern names such as COMMAND or VISITOR in the names of the classes that implements those patterns, you can easily describe your design to other developers
+- By using standard pattern names such as COMMAND or VISITOR in the names of the classes that implements those patterns, you can easily describe your design to other developers

 ### Chapter: 13 Concurrency
 1. Keep your concurrency-related code separate from other code.